- Planned Giving

 The Center would like to thank all of the individuals who supported the facility by utilizing Pick.Click.Give, a program which allows Alaskans to donate a portion of their permanent fund dividend to eligible charitable organizations throughout the state.
-Through this program, we received support from 54 donors and received $2,325 as a result of their generosity!
+Through this program in 2014, we received support from 100 donors!

 By giving through Pick.Click.Give., you join others to become an important force in bettering our communities and our state.
 For those of you who already support the Alaska Center for the Performing Arts, we appreciate your gifts and hope you will use this option to make an additional donation.

 Don't miss out on participating this year!
 PFD registration begins January 1.
 When you register for your dividend, select the option 'The Gift of Giving' and find us under the 'Alaska Center for the Performing Arts.'
 Please share your name with us so we can recognize your gift and keep you updated on our future activities.
 Click and follow the instructions to make a new donation, or an additional gift.

 Planned giving, or estate planning, helps you determine the most appropriate ways to address the needs of your loved ones while reflecting your personal wishes.
 By making these arrangements now you can benefit those who mean the most to you—including the charitable causes you support.

 Many people assume there is no need to consider estate planning because they don't meet a certain level of personal wealth.
 Your assets include not just money but also:

 - personal and group life insurance